Core Isolation is a security feature of Windows 10 and Windows 11 that can help to prevent cyber attacks on your computer.

 It works by using virtualization to isolate critical system processes from the rest of your operating system.
 This makes it more difficult for malware to tamper with these processes and gain control of your system.

-Core Isolation Memory Integrity.
+Core Isolation Memory Integrity

-Core Isolation Memory Integrity security feature built into Windows 10 & 11.
+Core Isolation Memory Integrity security feature is built into Windows 10 & 11.
 It should be enabled by default.

 To check whether it is actually enabled and working on your computer click the Start button and type “core isolation“